Miksuu/a2waspwarfare/Guides/CommanderGuide/commanderGuide.md

 # Commander description
 - The commander will decide his team strategy
+- Will take care of the HQ vehicle, and build bases with it.
+- Placing these bases in strategic positions is crucial to the commander.
+- Upgrade tech to make those bases more useful in terms of what they can produce

 [autocomplete result, might be useful to some extent]
 - The commander will be able to move the MHQ to a new location